 - Students submit their applications by using the DoD CySP online application tool.
-Here is the detailed CySP Student Instruction.
+Here is the detailed CySP Student Application Quick Start Guide.

 - Application required materials:

-- Transcripts from all colleges you have attended.
+- Transcripts from all colleges you have attended (official or unofficial).

 - Information about recognitions, honors and awards.

 - Resume – the system will prompt the application to provide the required information to auto-generate the resume.

 UCF CySP faculty team roles